isomerpages/moe-cjc/_news/2026/CJC Congratulates the Class of 2025.md

 alongside his consistent academic commitment, culminated in his successful admission to the National University of Singapore Engineering programme through the College Direct Admission scheme.</p>
-<p>Beyond academics, Alief demonstrated commendable leadership and initiative
-in both his class and Co-Curricular Activities.
-Serving as Home Tutorial Councillor, he played an important role in fostering class cohesion and leading various class initiatives.
-Within the Nexus Investment and Entrepreneurship Society CCA, Alief emerged as a proactive and creative leader, contributing significantly to the planning and execution of major activities.</p>
 <p>Recounting on his CJ experience, Alief’s most memorable experience was
 his Work Attachment and Shadowing Programme (WASP) where he shadowed a social worker for a week at a family service centre.
 He learnt the daily